Climbing Profession Ladder

 Here’s what you can include into your list for promotion:

-• Work/industry related accomplishments, preferably with figures (i.e. Achieved 20% faster incoming order processing)
+- Profession/industry related accomplishments, preferably with figures (i.e. Achieved 20% faster incoming order processing)

-• Trainings, certifications and skills gained through courses and self-education (it’s important that the skill was tailored for the role you are aiming for).
+- Trainings, certifications and skills gained through courses and self-education (it’s important that the skill was tailored for the role you are aiming for).

 Why is this important?
 Although being humble and respectful are the traits of a perfect employee (to learn all about qualities employers value most, click here:), being shy of your accomplishments won’t take you anywhere.
-When several people in your office strive for promotion, it’s important not only to be one of the best, but also to make sure your boss is aware of this too.
+When several people in your office strive for promotion, it’s important not only to be one of the best, but also to make sure your director is aware of this too.
 A ruthless self-advertising (without excessive arrogance, of course) is what can help you secure a promotion.

 Keep your hand on the pulse of opportunities

 We’ve already mentioned that getting noticed increases your chances for a promotion.
-And the best ways to present yourself are taking the initiative and being active at work.
+And the best ways to present yourself are taking the initiative and being active at the office.
 Taking initiative is one of the habits of successful people – to find out about other habits, see here: https://resumeperk.com/blog/professional-executive-resumes-habits-of-successful-people.
 However, these statements sound like buzzwords and can leave you unaware of what exactly you are expected to do.

-Don’t blame or badmouth others – even if someone is to blame, focus on explaining benefits of your solution for the company and your colleagues rather than complain of someone’s work.
+Don’t blame or badmouth others – even if someone is to blame, focus on explaining benefits of your solution for the company and your colleagues rather than complain of someone’s performance.
 Be ethical and only expand on your own contribution.

-Walk in your boss’ shoes
+Walk in your director’ shoes

 You might also like: